offtheclockmaven/offtheclockmaven.github.io/content/posts/2025101201/index.md

 ---

-## Section 2: The “OpenAI Windfall” — Back-of-the-Envelope Profit Math
+## Section 2: The "OpenAI Windfall” — Back-of-the-Envelope Profit Math

 Let’s put numbers to the re-rating, using management commentary and recent disclosures.

 ### Step 1: Revenue

-AMD’s CFO Jean Hu guided to “tens of billions” from the partnership.
+AMD’s CFO Jean Hu guided to "tens of billions” from the partnership.
 Using data-center norms, a conservative $5–$7B per gigawatt gets you:

 - **Low end:** 6 GW × $5B/GW = **$30B**